kohler/hotcrp/devel/apidoc/submissions.md

 $ curl -H "Authorization: bearer hct_XXX" -F "json=<data.json" -F paper.pdf=@paper.pdf SITEURL/api/paper
 ```

-### Responses

-The `valid` response property is `true` if and only if the modification was
-valid.
-In non-dry-run requests, `"valid": true` indicates that database changes
-were committed.

-The `change_list` response property lists any modified field names.
-New
-submissions have `"pid"` as the first item in the list. `change_list` contains
-fields that the request *attempted* to modify; successful requests, erroneous
-requests, and dry-run requests can all return nonempty `change_list`s.

-The `paper` response property is the modified submission object.

-Dry-run requests return `change_list` and `valid` properties, but not `paper`
-properties, since no modifications are performed.

 ### Administrator use

-Administrators can use this endpoint to set some submission properties, such
+Administrators can use this endpoint to set some submission fields, such
 as `decision`, that have other endpoints as well.

 Administrators can choose specific IDs for new submissions by setting `p` (or